 Buckingham Palace is The King’s official London residence and an amazing place to visit for a glimpse into monarchy past, present and future.

-From the Changing of the Guard, to the Royal Mews, The Queen’s Gallery, and the State Rooms, there is much more to this iconic palace than may initially meet the eye!
+From the Changing of the Guard, to the Royal Mews, The King’s Gallery (formerly The Queen’s Gallery), and the State Rooms, there is much more to this iconic palace than meets the eye.

 Buckingham Palace State Rooms

-Although the State Rooms are now closed to public tours, private tours (in groups limited to 30 people) are available on selected dates in 2023.
+The State Rooms at Buckingham Palace open each summer for tours – 11th July until 29th September are the dates for 2024.
+At the time of writing, self-guided tours with an audio guide included are still available to book on the Royal Collection Trust website.
+Small group, private tours (in groups limited to 30 people) are also available on selected dates in 2024.
 Visit The Royal Collection Trust to find out more.
-These tours fill up fast, so if you want to go, book as soon as possible.
+These tours fill up fast so if you want to go, do subscribe to the Trust’s newsletter to learn the tour dates immediately they are released.

-Sign up to the mailing list at The Royal Collection Trust to be informed if/when the palace will have a summer opening next year.
+Sign up to the mailing list at The Royal Collection Trust to stay up to date.

 Buckingham Palace Gardens

-Buckingham Palace has over 35 acres of gardens, highlights of which can sometimes be seen on a tour available as part of a combination ticket with a visit to The State Rooms.
-Visit The Royal Collection Trust website to find out if they will open next summer.
+Buckingham Palace has over 35 acres of gardens behind it, highlights of which can sometimes be seen on a tour available as part of a combination ticket with a visit to The State Rooms.
+Visit The Royal Collection Trust website for more details.

 Changing of the Guard

 The music and sheer spectacle of this traditional ceremony is something both kids and adults will love!
-Dates for the Changing of the Guard vary throughout the year, so check out the Changing of the Guard website for more information.
+Dates for the Changing of the Guard vary throughout the year, so do check out The Household Division website for more information.

 The ceremony generally starts at 11.00am sharp on the days it is held, but the crowds build up very early so plan to arrive well before.